MicrosoftDocs/ATADocs/ATPDocs/capacity-planning.md

 ---
 title: Planning your Microsoft Defender for Identity deployment
-description: Helps you plan your deployment and decide how many Microsoft Defenders for Identity servers will be needed to support your network ms.date: 03/28/2022 ms.topic: how-to
+description: Helps you plan your deployment and decide how many Microsoft Defender for Identity servers will be needed to support your network ms.date: 03/28/2022 ms.topic: how-to
 ---